nairne1/QA/README.md

   * time it took to find bug
   * position of agent
   * bug id
-* For human they can manually record:
+* For human testing, they can manually record:

   * bug title
   * expected result